Enrollment for the 2019/2020 school year begins on February 4th & ends on March 15th.

-- Lake Superior Learning Community will expand to grades 3 thru 6.
+- Lake Superior Learning Community serves grades 3 thru 6.

-- Lake Superior High School and Oredocker Project School are working together to create the transition to a 7th thru 12th grade multi-age project based school.
+- Lake Superior High School and Oredocker Project School serve grades 7 thru 12 in multi-age, project based setting.

 Here are some of the ways these critical changes will help us better serve students: